 Knowledge is Power…

-There is really only one method to lose weight fast that actually works: learning the science behind weight loss and understanding how the body burns fat for energy and uses food for fuel and nutrients.
+There is really only one method to lose weight fast for men that actually works: learning the science behind weight loss and understanding that optimizing your hormones is what your body needs in order to burn fat for energy and use food for fuel and nutrients.
 Only with this understanding can you identify which diets are likely to actually work.
 You’ll be able to turn a critical eye to any advice you receive and you’ll be able to work out which of the ‘diet foods’ sold at your local grocers is really going to be a help rather than a hindrance (you may be surprised!).

 And only with this understanding can you devise your own eating plan that will properly work for you individually; that will be compatible with your lifestyle, your metabolism, your preferences.